dadan-io/angular-sdk-sample/README.md

-# Angular Dadan Extension Sample
+# Angular Dadan SDK Sample

-A lightweight Angular app that shows how to use [angular-dadan-extension](https://www.npmjs.com/package/angular-dadan-extension) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with Angular.
+A lightweight Angular app that shows how to use [angular-dadan-sdk](https://www.npmjs.com/package/angular-dadan-sdk) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with Angular.

 ## Install